lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_set.rst

    Draws lines where two materials meet on the same object.
 Must be activated in the viewmap settings.

 Ridge & Valley
    Draws ridges and valleys.
-Depends on your :guilabel:`Sphere Radius` viewmap settings.
+Depends on your *Sphere Radius* viewmap settings.

 Edge Marks